monk-io/docs/docs/multi-cloud.md

 ## Conclusion

 You are now running a Monk cluster spanning across two clouds.
 This cluster will behave as any other Monk cluster as Monk manages all supported cloud environments in a transparent manner.
-This new cluster is capable of running any Monk template and the workloads will be distributed to all instances available.
+This new cluster is capable of running any Monk Kit and the workloads will be distributed to all instances available.